WizzyWu/js-aws-course-back/README.md

 5. (-) Task: Lambda handlers are covered by basic UNIT tests (NO infrastructure logic is needed to be covered)
     * I didn't complete this task due to errors (jest + typescript)
 6. (DONE) Lambda handlers (getProductsList, getProductsById) code is written not in 1 single module (file) and separated in codebase.
 7. (DONE) Main error scenarios are handled by API ("Product not found" 404 error).
+Example: https://te38q1ychd.execute-api.eu-west-1.amazonaws.com/dev/products/345